Lokathor/wide/README.md

 does the right thing.
 When Rust stabilizes more explicit intrinsics then they can go into `safe_arch` and then they can get used here.

+## Rust Version Policy

+* The `rust-version` entry of the crate's `Cargo.toml` will be kept accurate to the required Rust compiler version.
+* The `rust-version` entry may increase in *any* new release (major, minor, or patch).
+* If your build uses Resolver 3 (or later) this will be fine.
+If you're using a Resolver earlier than 3 then **you are responsible** for pinning a maximum crate version when you're using an old Rust version.